OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/dataverse.md

 * `availableDatasetMetadataLanguages()` returns the available dataset metadata languages from the opensilex config
 * `createDataset()` creates a Dataset draft on a Dataverse from metadata extracted from an experiment and links it with an OpenSILEX Document.
-To do so it passes the information through a `DataverseAPIPostDatsetDTO` to a `DataverseClient` which calls the Dataverse's API.
+To do so it passes the information through a `DataverseAPIPostDatsetDTO` to a `DataverseClient` which calls the Dataverse API.
 A new document is created using a `DocumentModel` and the identifier returned by the Dataverse API is used to link this document and the Dataset draft.

 __Note__: This draft doesn't contain a file.
 Only some metadata is present and the rest of the process will have to happen on the respective Dataverse.

 For now these are the only functionalities so datasets can't be updated, deleted or synchronised on both sides.

-The frontend rights are in the config file ("credentials.yml) but should eventually be moved to the opensilex-dataverse module but that would necessitate to adapt the ExtraCredentialService.
+The frontend rights are in the config file ("credentials.yml") but should eventually be moved to the opensilex-dataverse module but that would necessitate to adapt the `ExtraCredentialService`.

 No generic frontend is available, only a specific one for Recherche Data Gouv.
 The Recherche Data Gouv Base Path setup for the instance can be retrieved using the corresponding webservice.
-Another limitation is that there is no loading symbol during the form's validation for the frontend.
-This may be a problem for slower connections or if the Recherche Data Gouv service is unavailable.

 ### Tests

 The tests are very limited due to our architecture.
-For now the only test is DataverseClientTest.testCreateAFacade() which tests the construction of the Dataset facade.
+For now the only test is `DataverseClientTest.testCreateAFacade()` which tests the construction of the Dataset facade.

 ### Aditional informations